syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/textarea/EJ2_ASP.NETCORE/getting-started.md

 N> Checkout the [Adding Script Reference](https://ej2.syncfusion.com/aspnetcore/documentation/common/adding-script-references) topic to learn different approaches for adding script references in your ASP.NET Core application.

-## Register Syncfusion Script Manager
+## Register syncfusion script manager

 Also, register the script manager `<ejs-script>` at the end of `<body>` in the ASP.NET Core application as follows.